Ray Kurzweil on How To Create A Mind: Be Who You Would Like To Be

 Socrates trying to make a point

-Thank You Dr. Kurzweil
+Thank you, Dr. Kurzweil

-Ray Kurzweil: “I Support Singularity 1 on 1”
+Ray Kurzweil “I Support Singularity 1 on 1”

-Socrates with Ray Kurzweil
+Nikola Danaylov aka Socrates with Ray Kurzweil

 Ray Kurzweil: I Support Singularity 1 on 1